Hodgkin Lymphoma Stages

 - Unexplained fever of at least 100.4°F (38°C)

 - Drenching night sweats

-The terms resistant or progressive disease are used when the disease does not go away or progresses (grows) while you are still being treated.
+- The terms resistant or progressive disease are used when the lymphoma does not go away or progresses (grows) while you are still being treated.

-Recurrent or relapsed disease means that Hodgkin disease initially went away with treatment, but it has now come back.
-If Hodgkin disease returns, it may be in the same place where it started or in another part of the body.
+- Recurrent or relapsed disease means that Hodgkin lymphoma initially went away with treatment, but it has now come back.
+If the lymphoma returns, it may be in the same place where it started or in another part of the body.
 This may occur shortly after treatment or years later.